PayPal

 testing

-payments in a PayPal sandbox environment to simulate failed transactions.
-This helps ensure your system can handle negative flows and other scenarios correctly.
+in a PayPal sandbox environment to simulate failed transactions and verify that your system handles negative flows correctly.

 Billing agreement